 What about Wi-Fi?
 We offer FREE secured 150MB high speed Wi-Fi for our guests' use.
 The password is located on the room information card.

 Any food preparation facilities?
 Our guest rooms do not have kitchen facilities, but do have mini-fridges with separate freezers.
-Rooms also feature a microwave, electric hot water kettle and a good selection of plates, bowls, glasses (even wine and shot glasses...as well as beer mugs waiting in the freezer!), flatware and basic kitchen utensils (wine and bottle openers and can opener).
+Rooms also feature a microwave, electric hot water kettle and a good selection of plates, bowls, glasses (even wine and shot glasses...as well as frosty beer mugs waiting in the freezer!), flatware and basic kitchen utensils (wine and bottle openers and can opener).

 Heading out of town for breakfast...what do you suggest? (click on restaurant name to link to their website)

 Zack's BBQ in Hotchkiss is located on a residential street behind the City Market grocery store (look for the yellow sign).
-Zack's is a gathering spot for locals and has been serving up traditional breakfasts (and lunch and dinner) for nearly 45 years - Zack's is a local institution and is famous for its Texas BBQ.
+Zack's is a gathering spot for locals and has been serving up traditional breakfasts (and lunch and dinner) for over 45 years - Zack's is a local institution and is famous for its Texas BBQ.
 Zack's opens at 6:30am Tuesday - Saturday.
 Zack's is closed on Sundays and Mondays.

 Farm Runners Station on the east end of Hotchkiss (near City Market) does not have a lot of sit down space, but they cannot be beat for the quality of their pastries, baked goods and deli items.
 Farm Runners Station offers only locally grown and produced foods - mostly organic - and serves as a small grocery as well as a nice place to pick up ready-to-eat foods.
 Farm Runners opens at 8:30am Wednesday- Sat. and 10am Sunday.
 They are closed on Mondays & Tuesdays.